 - 3 cloves of fresh garlic

-- 1 cup vegetable broth (
+- 1 cup vegetable broth (or chicken broth)

 - 1 teaspoon ground cumin

 - Dash salt (or to taste)

 - Approximately 1/2 cup cooking oil (for frying the tortillas)

 - 8 corn tortillas